 London’s Victorian and Georgian Housing Stock

-For period properties, slim-profile aluminium sash windows offer a modern alternative that satisfies most conservation officers while delivering strong thermal performance.
+For period properties, slim-profile aluminium sash windows offer a modern alternative that satisfies most conservation officers while delivering excellent thermal performance.
 Timber sash windows remain the gold standard for listed buildings and the most strictly protected conservation areas, but at a significant cost premium.

 FREE QUOTE COMPARISON